Preventing and Controlling Respiratory Illness Outbreaks in Long-Term Care Facilities and Other Health Care Settings

 Suspected respiratory disease outbreak, including COVID-19

-A suspected respiratory disease outbreak in LTCFs and other health care settings are defined by the Division of Public Health (DPH) as three or more residents and/or staff from the same unit with illness onsets within 72 hours of each other and who have pneumonia, acute respiratory illness, or laboratory-confirmed viral or bacterial infection (including influenza and COVID-19).
-For non-LTCF health care settings, only nosocomial cases should be counted.
+A suspected respiratory disease outbreak in LTCFs and other health care settings is defined as three or more residents and/or staff from the same unit with illness onsets within 72 hours of each other and who have pneumonia, acute respiratory illness, or laboratory-confirmed viral or bacterial infection (including influenza and COVID-19).
+For non-LTCF health care settings, only healthcare-associated cases should be counted.

 • Fever (temperature two degrees above a resident’s established baseline)